kjell/mcn-2020-git-haiku/index.md

-This snowy morning
+For a lovely bowl
-is quieted with creepers
+spare my little buzzing friends
-The autumn dusk is here.
+the autumn dusk is here.